 What are the best hotels in and around Wimbledon?

 There are plenty of great hotels in and around Wimbledon.
 The Dog & Fox is just a short walk from the All England Lawn Tennis Club.
 Also within walking distance is the Hotel du Vin & Bistro Cannizaro House.
-Those looking to explore London’s biggest attractions in addition to the tennis may prefer something central like the iconic Ritz London, Corinthia Hotel London, The Savoy, The May Fair, Park Plaza Westminster Bridge, and the W London Leicester Square.
+Those looking to explore London’s biggest attractions in addition to the tennis may prefer something central like the iconic Ritz London, Corinthia Hotel London, and the Park Plaza Westminster Bridge.
 While there are plenty of lovely hotels near Wimbledon, those looking for the best deals may want to look a little farther away.
 It’s important to note that hotels do book up quickly for the Wimbledon fortnight and it’s recommended that those with tickets plan their accommodations well in advance.
 There are a good selection (and descriptions of) hotels listed on our Wimbledon travel package hotels page.

 What are some good things to see and do in and around Wimbledon?